 Have you been considering retirement, but you’re just not sure where to start or if you can afford to retire?

 Your retirement age is not set in stone.
-Once you’ve met your preservation age, you can choose when and how you’d like to retire.
+Once you’ve met your preservation age, there are a number of options available to you when deciding on your retirement.
 Understanding where you are financially, both now and in the future – whether it be in 5, 10 or 20 years’ time is very important and can set you up for a good retirement.

 Would you like to reduce your working hours and supplement your income?